MISP/misp-opendata/README.md

 The script uses a couple of different parameters in order to define the values associated with the required dataset/resource fields, the API key that should be used, and the kind of data from MISP that is going to be shared.
 For those 3 features, 3 different parameters are defined and pointing by default to the file names of the 3 json documents already mentioned above.
 The user can use some different ones as long as the content of the json document(s) used meet the requirements.

 Another important parameter is the url of the MISP instance to use as resource for the actual data described in the open data resources.
 This url also has a default value that can be overwritten by user while executing the script.
+The url value set by default is `misppriv.circl.lu` but you can choose any MISP server you have access to and that you want to use to share data, using the `--misp_url` parameter.

+As you can now choose which portal you want to query, there is also a default value for this feature, which is `data.public.lu`, but again you can query any of the [supported portals](https://github.com/MISP/misp-opendata/blob/main/supported_portals.json) (An [overview of the current progression for the support of some Open data platforms](https://github.com/MISP/misp-opendata/blob/main/portals_support.md) is also available) by using the `--portal_url` parameter.

 The last parameter is the type of data that should be used as data in MISP (attributes or events).
 This one defines the level of data in MISP to be used as data resource.
 In other words, do we want the open data resource url to point to MISP events containing at least 1 attribute matching the restSearch filters define in the body.json document?
 Or simply the single attributes matching those filters?